Certified in Respiratory Failure

 National Quality Achievement Award

-Ernest Health, which includes Advanced Care Hospital of Southern New Mexico, has been recognized nationally for its work in nutrition management and administration for patients being weaned from ventilators in its long-term acute care hospitals.
+Ernest Health, which includes Advanced Care Hospital of Southern New Mexico, has been recognized nationally for its work in nutrition management and administration for patients being weaned from ventilators in its critical care hospitals.

 The initiative, which was initiated and led by Cindy Tew, Ernest Health’s Director of Clinical Programs and Resources and Anne Woodbury, Registered Dietitian Nutritionist at Utah Valley Specialty Hospital, won the 2017 Quality Achievement Award from the National Association of Long Term Hospitals.